Legislators to pay toll tax

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Highways Authority (NHA) on Friday announced that toll tax would be imposed on all the parliamentarians and members of all the provincial assemblies.
+ISLAMABAD: The National Highways Authority (NHA) Friday announced that toll tax would be imposed on all parliamentarians and members of all provincial assemblies.

 On the instructions of State Minister for Communications, Murad Saeed, the step was taken under the ambit of austerity plan of the federal government, a private news channel reported.
 The NHA issued a notification stipulating to end the immunity of people’s representatives from not being charged the toll.

-ISLAMABAD: The National Highways Authority (NHA) on Friday announced that toll tax would be imposed on all the parliamentarians and members of all the provincial assemblies.
+ISLAMABAD: The National Highways Authority (NHA) Friday announced that toll tax would be imposed on all parliamentarians and members of all provincial assemblies.

 On the instructions of State Minister for Communications, Murad Saeed, the step was taken under the ambit of austerity plan of the federal government, a private news channel reported.
 The NHA issued a notification stipulating to end the immunity of people’s representatives from not being charged the toll.